 The literature on the origins of electoral systems has mostly focused on the role played by political elites.
 As a result, the analysis of preferences for electoral systems has primarily paid attention to candidates - or, more generally, parties or policymakers.
-Broadly speaking, two reasons have been put forth to explain why different parties prefer different electoral systems: self-interest and general-interest (Benoit, 2004; Boix, 1999; Bowler et al., 2006; Colomer, 2004; Norris, 2011).
+Broadly speaking, two reasons have been put forth to explain why different parties prefer different electoral systems: self-interest and general-interest (Bawn, 1993; Benoit, 2004; Boix, 1999; Bowler et al., 2006; Colomer, 2004; Norris, 2011).
 Self-interest preferences reflect each party's expectations about the payoffs that different electoral institutions will have either in the form of policy outcomes or perks from office.
 General-interest preferences refer more broadly to preferences for institutional outcomes that affect the general, rather than partisan, interest.
-That is, related to issues of fairness, governability or accountability, and usually related in some way to the political processes rather than outcomes for specific parties. §
+That is, related to issues of fairness, governability or accountability, and usually related in some way to the political processes rather than outcomes for specific parties.6 of local assemblies in the Netherlands, Ontario and British Columbia.

 There is little previous research on voters' preferences for electoral systems.
 The exceptions have generally assumed that voters like political parties have rational preferences that align with their political goals and values.
 In particular, previous research has found that self-interested preferences are a key explanation for how voters rank different electoral systems.
-In other words, voters generally prefer system that benefit their most preferred party (Wenzel et al., 2000; Aldrich et al., 2014; Blais et al., 2015; Weber, 2017).
+In other words, voters generally prefer systems that benefit their most preferred party (Wenzel et al., 2000; Aldrich et al., 2014; Blais et al., 2015; Weber, 2017).7 Given that both under FPTP and MMP local representatives are chosen via majoritarian rule at the district level, we posit that voters have the national level in mind (i.e., government presence or representation in parliament).
 In light of this, our first prediction is as follows: